-In the hospitality industry, amazing guest experience is priority number one.
+In the hospitality industry, providing amazing guest experiences is priority number one.
 But as technology heightens guest expectations, hospitality executives can no longer afford not to modernize their business operations.
 Systemic adoption of any kind of technology comes with its risks, but as long as you keep your business goals in mind, you will discover technology is a driver of your key performance indicators.
 We’ve identified eight areas in the hospitality industry that could stand to benefit from technological innovation.

-Before digital transformation, the role of the concierge involved little more than offering recommendations to local restaurants, and handing out maps of various tourist destinations.
+Before the digital transformation, the role of the concierge involved little more than offering recommendations to local restaurants and handing out maps of various tourist destinations.
 Now, the concierge team is responsible for providing a unique and personalized experience for each guest, and they need digital tools to make that happen.

-Implementing concierge software into your business operations will not only make life easier for the concierge team, but will also make for a more enjoyable stay for your guests.
+Implementing concierge software into your business operations will not only make life easier for the concierge team but will also make for a more enjoyable stay for your guests.
 Concierge software can help your team perform the following tasks:

 - Maintain a live database of all local vendors